ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

 I-Regexp does not provide advanced regexp features such as capture groups, lookahead, or backreferences.
 It supports only a Boolean matching capability, i.e., testing whether a given regexp matches a given piece of text.

+I-Regexp supports the entire repertoire of Unicode characters.

 I-Regexp is a subset of XSD regexps {{XSD-2}}.

 This document includes rules for converting I-Regexps for use with several well-known regexp libraries.